niumuzhi2004/risc-v-uvc/docs/verification_plan.md

 ## Regression Plan

-The regression consists of 100 constrained-random tests each with a different seed.
+The regression consists of 150 constrained-random tests with different seeds along with directed tests.
 The criteria for closure is that (1) 100% functional coverage bins are hit, and (2) 100% scoreboard pass rate across all regression seeds.